disquarepants/js-request/README.md

 # js-request

 js archives,
-sending requests by url and the other receive
+sending requests by url, and than, in another html page, js receives the url e make the rules